-The hands-on science museum for all ages with more than 250 touchable exhibits.
+The Sciencenter of Ithaca is a hands-on science museum for all ages with more than 250 touchable exhibits.

 Explore 4 billion years of life on earth at Ithaca's Museum of the Earth, home to interactive exhibits and one of America's largest fossil collections.

-An outdoor and indoor playground to discover the animals and plant life of the Finger Lakes region.
+Visit the Cayuga Nature Center, an outdoor and indoor playground with information about the animals and plant life of the Finger Lakes region.
 Explore 120 acres of fields, ponds and gorges, meet 40 live animals, then climb high into the forest canopy in a six-story tree house.

 If the natural world were a national park, the "Lab of O" would be its visitor center.
 Take an inside look at the global environment by following the life and travels of birds.
 Don't miss the Macaulay Sound Library, the world's largest natural sound archive.
 Free admission.

-A treasure trove of regional history with traveling exhibits, a research library and a vast photo collection with more than 100,000 images.
+A treasure trove of regional history, the History Center in Tompkins County offers visitors the chance to view traveling exhibits, a research library and a vast photo collection with more than 100,000 images.
 Free admission.

-More than 4,300 acres of landscaped gardens and natural beauty.
+With more than 4,300 acres of landscaped gardens and natural beauty, the Cornell Botanic Gardens are a must see.
 Visit 14 specialty gardens, a 150-acre arboretum, and a vast collection of protected natural areas.
 Free admission.